cloudshiftinc/kotlin-cdk-wrapper/README.md

 # Getting Started

-For the core DSL pull add this dependency to your Gradle script:
+For the core DSL add this dependency to your Gradle script:

 `implementation("io.cloudshiftdev.awscdk-dsl-kotlin:dsl:<version>")`

-Alternately, to use the extensions (recommended) use this dependency instead:
+Alternately, to use the extensions (recommended), use this dependency instead:

 `implementation("io.cloudshiftdev.awscdk-dsl-kotlin:dsl-extensions:<version>")`